mb0/xelf-old/DESIGN.md

 There are two distinct behavior of container types called idxr and keyr.
 An indexer provides access to its elements by index, and a keyer by a string key.
-The idxr and keyr base type can hold any elements, while the list and dict type take an optional element type.
-They use different types to avoid mix-ups with the record types rec and obj that do implement both indexer and keyer interface, because record fields are inherently ordered.
-Idxr should be implemented to preserve field order for this reason, but does not provide the idxr interface.
-Another reason in go to avoid maps most literals in xelf is that they do not support interior pointers.
+The idxr and keyr base type can hold any literals, while the list and dict type take an optional element type.
+They use different types to avoid mix-ups with the record types, that do implement both indexer and keyer interface.
+Because record fields are inherently ordered, dict is implemented to preserve field order, but does not provide the idxr interface.
+Another reason in go to avoid maps, is that they do not support interior pointers, which complicates working wit proxy literals.

 Apart from the any type all primitive and record types can be optional.
-Optional type variants have a question mark suffix and translate to pointer, option or nullable types in the target environments.
-Note that there are also optional record fields that mark the field itself and not its value optional.
+Optional type variants have a question mark suffix and translate to pointer, option or nullable types for the target platform.
+Note: there are also optional record fields that mark the field itself and not its value optional.

 To rely on type information without specifying it explicitly in every case, for possibly large composite literals, xelf must allow to explicitly refer to and infer from existing types.
 This is covered by type embedding and type references.
-Recursive record declaration also use special type references to itself or an ancestor.
+Recursive record declarations also use special type references to itself or an ancestor.
 Type variables and alternatives are implicitly used in the type inference and resolution phase.